MarianneTeixido/MarianneTeixido/README.md

-# 💫 About Me:
-Hi 👋 My name is Marianne Teixido<br><br>Web Developer 💻👾
+# Hi 👋 My name is Marianne Teixido

-<br><br>
+## Web Developer 💻👾

-My interest in web programming is the result of my artistic and teaching work with technologies and design.
+### My interest in web programming is the result of my artistic and teaching work with technologies and design.
 I am an interdisciplinary person, in a constant learning process.
-My curiosity and passion makes me delve into the guts of software to make complexity accessible.<br><br>
+My curiosity and passion makes me delve into the guts of software to make complexity accessible.
-✉️ You can contact me at marianne.teixido@gmail.com<br>
+- ✉️ You can contact me at marianne.teixido@gmail.com
-🧠 I'm learning ReactJS and Audio Neural Networks<br>
+- 🧠 I'm learning ReactJS and Audio Neural Networks
-🤝 I'm open to collaborate on Open Source or artistic projects with technologies<br>
+- 🤝 I'm open to collaborate on Open Source or artistic projects with technologies
-🤖 Pronouns: she/her, they/them, he/him<br>
+- 🤖 Pronouns: she/her, they/them, he/him

 ## 🌐 Socials: